(Originally published in May 2015)

 ~ ~ ~ ~ ~ ~ ~

 September 2016 UPDATE: I hate to report that I have gained back 10 of the 22 pounds I lost with my diet overhaul.
-Last Christmas, I succumbed to the holiday goodies, and then, before I knew it, I had slipped back into old eating habits.
+Last Christmas, I succumbed to the holiday goodies.
+Before I knew it, I had slipped back into old eating habits.
 UGH.
 I’m starting over again.
 By the grace of God, my blood work is still good, but if I stay on the path I’m on, I will inviting fibro and RA symptoms right back into my life.

 I know this is a spiritual battle for me; I have learned that through this struggle.
 I’m re-reading my own posts and materials and asking once again for God to redirect my heart.
 I cannot eat properly without His help.